SlowlyCoding/dotfiles/README.md

 `alacritty.yml`

-I use a 1440p monitor, so the window dimensions and the text size are set accordingly, might need to be adjusted for 1080p
+I use a 1440p monitor, so the window dimensions and the text size are set accordingly, might need to be adjusted for different resolutions

 ### Bash shell config